pierreamgabriel/react-native-weather-api/README.md

+# DEPRECATED - no longer actively maintained
+Since the Apixu API changed to weatherstack, this React Native module no longer works.

 # React Native Weather API
 With this module you can easily show real-time weather information for over 4 million cities and towns in your Android and iOS app.